construction-and-maintenance

 Stonemasonry is one of the oldest construction trades in human history.
 The same fundamental skills that built the Parthenon, medieval cathedrals, and countless other structures are still in use today -- cutting, shaping, and laying stone to create walls, piers, abutments, and decorative features.

 In an age of AI anxiety, stonemasons can take comfort in the fact that their ancient craft is almost completely immune to automation.
+The combination of unique materials, site-specific adaptation, and the artisanal skill required makes this one of the most AI-resistant trades in construction.

 The Oldest AI-Proof Trade